pintub/dataStructure-algo/Tree.md

   - PreOrder, PostOrder, InOrder(Recursive & Iterative) :bulb: "Order" term is in terms or placement of root node. `Tricky` PostOrder Iterative
 - BFS
   - Level Order(Iterative)
-    - For level separator you can use "null" as separator, as we don't save usual nulls in Queue
+    - For level separator you can use "null" as separator, as we don't save usual nulls in Queue "OR"
+    - Another Approach, Rely on last level queue size.
+1st level queue has 1 element, Next level has 2, 3rd level has 3(no considering only null nodes).
+Example, BinaryTreeLevelOrderTraversal102.java
+- Vertical Level Traversal (BinaryTreeVerticalOrderTraversal314Premium.java)
 ##### :rocket: Diameter Of Tree, Refer DP Docs
 ##### :rocket: BST Problems
 - Insert node to BST